 Diversion Relay Policy

-Specifies how DIDWW should handle Diversion headers received from the remote party.
+Specifies how DIDWW should handle Diversion headers if they are received from the remote party.
 Options include:

 Do not relay – Remove the Diversion header from outgoing SIP messages.